 - White Collar Crimes

 - Check Fraud

-Find a Minnesota Federal Criminal Defense Attorney Near Me
+Find a North Dakota or Minnesota Federal Criminal Defense Attorney

-We defend clients facing federal crimes throughout Minnesota as well as throughout the nation.
+We defend clients facing federal crimes throughout Minnesota and North Dakota.
 Call our law office at (218) 284-0484 to schedule a free initial consultation, where we can begin exploring your options.